-To determine the level of F&A expenses the federal government will cover, every 2 to 4 years, the agency responsible for setting a university's F&A cost rate (either the Department of Defense Office of Naval Research or the Department of Health and Human Services) will comprehensively audit and/or assess these shared costs to determine the appropriate federal reimbursement rate based upon specific costs that have been deemed allowable expenses by the OMB.
-The reimbursement rate is a percentage of a subset of direct research costs (not a percentage of total award).
-Some direct research costs (like equipment, capital expenditures, charges for patient care, rental costs, tuition remission, and scholarships and fellowships) are excluded from the direct cost for F&A cost calculation purposes.
-This remaining amount is known as modified total direct cost (MTDC)
+To determine the level of F&A expenses the federal government will cover, every 3 to 4 years, the agency responsible for setting a university's F&A rate (either the Department of Defense Office of Naval Research or the Department of Health and Human Services) will comprehensively audit and assess these shared costs to determine the appropriate federal share based upon specific costs that have been deemed allowable expenses by the OMB.
+The overall figure is ultimately calculated as a percentage of the amount the federal government awards for direct research costs (not a percentage of the overall funds, the figure most people see).

-For example, after reviewing the costs of a university's research projects during a base year, and considering anticipated changes such as increases in MTDC, a university and the federal government may determine that an amount equal to 50 percent of research MTDC is appropriate for the federal government to contribute toward F&A expenses.
-In that case, if the federal government awards a university \$445,000 for the direct research portion of a grant, of which \$365,000 is the modified total direct cost, then it also awards \$182,500 for F&A cost reimbursements, for a total of \$627,500.
-These overall institutional F&A cost rates are applied uniformly to each research grant as its direct funds are spent, avoiding the very tedious, expensive and inefficient process of computing the F&A expenses for individual awards - which would add additional costs for both the government and the university.
+For example, after reviewing all the expected costs and considering past research projects, a university and the federal government may determine that an amount equal to 50 percent of direct research costs is appropriate for the federal government to contribute toward F&A expenses.
+In that case, if the federal government awards a university \$450,000 for the direct research portion of a grant, of which \$365,000 is the modified total direct cost, then it also awards \$182,500 for F&A cost reimbursements, for a total of \$632,500.
+These overall institutional F&A rates are then applied uniformly to each grant at the university to avoid the very tedious, expensive and inefficient process of computing the F&A expenses for individual awards - which would add additional costs for both the government and the university.